PaulieScanlon/mdx-embed/CONTRIBUTING.md

 Cypress can run in "browser" mode or "headless" mode.
 For the CI pipeline we'll run in headless mode and for development testing you can run in "browser" mode.

-To run integration tests do the following:
+To run integration tests run the following:

-- Spin up Storybook: `yarn storybook`
+- `yarn cy:test`
-- Run the Cypress integration tests in headless mode: `yarn cypress:start`

 ...
-Paul to add more stuff about how the integration tests need to be written
+Paul to add more stuff about how the integration tests need to be written, also add some stuff about what the `cy:pipeline` and `cy:run` scripts do.
+They're both used by Circle CI

+TODO

+Should the `.spec.js` tests be co-located or should they live in an integrations folder?